kolorahl/kolorahl.github.io/_posts/2013-07-09-up-and-running.markdown

 JavaScript and the HTML 5 Canvas tag to draw simple 2D graphics and capture user interaction within it.

-### Websockets (Client-Server)
+### Web sockets (Client-Server)

 Choosing the browser gave me really only two choices for client-server
-communication: polling or websockets.
+communication: polling or web sockets.
 Since actions can, and will, impact a user without them interacting with the game it is important that the client can be kept up-to-date by the server.
-Websockets seem to be maturing well and, aside from simply wanting to try it out, I wanted to avoid request polling if possible.
-Not saying that request polling is bad for a game (it is bad, don't do it), but it's just not an optimal use of client or server resources; websockets seem to be the more optimal solution for the browser right now.
+Web sockets seem to be maturing well and, aside from simply wanting to try it out, I wanted to avoid request polling if possible.
+Not saying that request polling is bad for a game (it is bad, don't do it), but it's just not an optimal use of client or server resources; web sockets seem to be the more optimal solution for the browser right now.
 I'm also hoping that, should I build native mobile apps down the road, that I can change little on the server to accommodate native socket implementations on mobile clients.